sstarcher/paprika-exporter/README.md

 Make sure to delete recipes from the trash in the app because it can cause errors.

+This code places the recipes yaml file in the _data/ directory, and creates it if it does not exist.

+This code puts image files into assets/images/recipes, and creates that folder if it does not exist.
+This is not compatible with the original sstarcher code which used "images/recipes".
+You may need to relocate these files after retreval if it does not match your required file path.

 # Example python code

 import papexp